shreeshjha/Micronaut-files-service/README.md

     <img src="java.png"/width="250" height="250"/>

-   A file hatch microservice; written in Java.
+   A file hatch microservice; written in Java as well as in kotlin.

 <p align="center">